The Seeker's Guide to Peyote

 Preparing for Peyote

-Whether you’re attending a retreat, or tripping at your own home, it’s important to do some preparation for the experience.
+Whether attending a ceremony, retreat, or simply taking it at home, it’s important to properly prepare for a peyote experience.

 Spiritual Practices to Use with Peyote